richardthorp/rodeo/testing.md

 #### /index**
 1. Test the recipe cards according to the tests written in ['Recipe Cards' above](#recipe-cards)
 2. Add and remove ratings to recipes
-    * Ensure that the recipe cards in the 'SOME INSPIRATION section are updated to show the 3 highest rated recipes.
+    * Ensure that the recipe cards in the 'SOME INSPIRATION section are updated to show the 4 highest rated recipes (depending on screen size).
 3. Mouseover 'CLICK HERE TO SEE MORE RECIPES' link
     * Ensure the cursor becomes a pointer and the hover effect is triggered.
 4. Click on the 'CLICK HERE TO SEE MORE RECIPES' link